Licensing criteria for kōhanga reo

 Governance, management and administration criterion 6

-An ongoing process of self-review helps the service maintain and improve the quality of its education and care.
+An ongoing process of self-review and internal evaluation helps the service maintain and improve the quality of its education and care.

 GMA7: Human resource management